nettrades/nettrades-platform/README.md

 ## The Solution

-**The NETTRADES Sovereign Platform deploys a complete, enterprise-grade AI engine entirely behind your corporate firewall in minutes, not months.
+**The NETTRADES Sovereign AI Platform deploys a complete, enterprise-grade AI engine entirely behind your corporate firewall in minutes, not months.
 It delivers local computational autonomy free from external cloud dependencies, unpredictable per-token pricing structures and structural legal exposure to foreign data-access legislation.**

 ## Why Enterprises Choose NETTRADES